 Find out more at our Newspaper Moves page.
 We have created a short guide to newspaper collections which you will be able to access until March 2014.
 The British Library's newspaper collections are founded on two special collections: The Thomason Collection of Civil War Tracts, which consist of Civil War and other 17th-century newsbooks and newspapers, which were presented to the British Museum in 1762;The Burney Collection of Newspapers, bought by the Museum in 1818, which consists of 700 bound volumes of newspapers dating from 1603 to 1817, collected by the Revd Dr Charles Burney (1757-1817).
-The Thomason Tracts collection, and the pre-1801 papers from the Burney Collection, are housed in the main British Library in St Pancras, though the Newspaper Library has most of the titles in the Burney Collection on microfilm as an Early English Newspapers set.
+Francophone Caribbean Collections.
+France was at the forefront of the "Scramble for Africa" and accounts of the exploration and colonisation by France can be found in the Library's collections.

 The first French flag raised at Loango, Republic of Congo (Brazzaville) Congo français.
 Loango.
 India Office Records.
 On the abolition of slavery in the early 19th century, owners of plantations in the British and French colonies of the Caribbean began to search for a new supply of labour.

 You can: • search the Prints & drawings or Photographs collections separately. • search for visual material in any medium by selecting All images. • read about the scope and history of the two collections.
 For details of how to use the system, see our search tips.
 The catalogues for the India Office Private Papers that were searchable on this site are now available on the Search our Catalogues: Archive and Manuscripts service.

 Photo: Wikimedia Commons/JFK Library, Boston.
 I wonder whether Ernest Hemingway, as he chewed his meal of moose after marriage to Martha Gellhorn in November 1940, hadn’t quite understood his new wife's taste for war.
 He may also not have fully understood how his third wife's taste for combat probably far surpassed her taste for him.
 Such a thought might have made the wedding moose all the chewier.
 Both Ernest and Martha had been war correspondents during the Spanish Civil War from 1937-39.
 Martha’s return to peaceful Cuba appeared a difficult transition.
 As Ernest kept up the home front, and Martha finally found a job reporting on the European theatre of war from London, the marriage foundered.

 Though for a time Martha was heartsick about the separation from Hemingway, what is remarkable in her letters is war’s totally energizing effect on her.
 Ernest wondered, after their divorce, whether Martha wasn’t a little ‘war-crazy’.
 Americas Collections Blog: Latin America.
 Our colleague Dr Barry Taylor reports: Although the British Library has important collections of books from colonial Latin America, including the earliest extant book printed in the Americas, Zumárraga’s Dotrina breve de las cosas que pertenecen a la fe catholica (Mexico, 1543/44, BL shelfmark C.37.e.8), such books are now all too often prohibitively expensive for us to acquire.